 Go Mental! is Germany’s first and only international short film festival that promotes authentic and destigmatizing movies on mental health.

-This year we are bringing a curated selection of short films on mental health to the big screen.
-On May 20 and 21 we are hosting two film screenings at the cinema ACUD in Berlin.
-Tickets for Friday and Saturday are available on the Acud website.
+In 2022 we brought a curated selection of short films on mental health to the big screen.
+From May 20 to May 21 we hosted two film screenings at the cinema ACUD in Berlin.

-The event will also be streamed live on Movies Everywhere.
-There we are additionally presenting the entire selection of films from May 22 to May 29 as an online stream.
-Passes for the online version of the festival are available on Movies Everywhere.
-For more info click here.
+The event was also live-streamed on Movies Everywhere.
+There we additionally presented the entire selection of films from May 22 to May 29 as an online festival.
+A couple of short films will be made available on Movies Everywhere as VOD shortly.

 114 countries worldwide.
 It took us

-26 short films were selected and presented to our worldwide audience in two curated online streams on VIMEO.
+41 short films were selected and presented to our worldwide audience

-6 jury members have selected the films and first-year-winners
+11 jury members have selected the films and first and second-year-winners

 In case you are currently struggling with a mental health condition, we want to encourage you to always seek the advice of your mental health professional or other qualified health providers with any questions you may have regarding your condition.
 Additionally, the following websites and telephone numbers can be of support in urgent situations:

 Telephone counselling service (free of charge and 24/7 available): 0800/111 0 111 or 0800 111 0 222

 For people suffering from Depression: 0800 / 33 44 533